chinmaykumar-vyas/chinmaykumar-vyas/README.md

 ## Hello!

-I'm Chinmay, a cloud architect and developer exploring the realms of cloud, DevOps, and automation.
+I'm Chinmay, a cloud architect and developer exploring the realms of Cloud, DevOps, and automation.

-Currently I'm tinkering with Kubernetes and GitHub Actions for seamless workflows.
-Learning and expanding my boundaries across domains including, artificial intelligence (AI), machine learning (ML), and Go programming
+Currently, tinkering with Kubernetes and GitHub Actions for seamless workflows.
+Learning and expanding skillsets across domains, including, artificial intelligence (AI), machine learning (ML), and Go programming

 Let's connect and collaborate on exciting projects!
 You can reach me on [Linkedin](https://www.linkedin.com/in/chinmaykumar-vyas/).